hegongshan/gekkofs_fuse/README.md

                       source_path install_path

-This script compiles all ADA-FS dependencies (excluding the fs itself)
+This script compiles all GekkoFS dependencies (excluding the fs itself)

 positional arguments:
     source_path 	path to the cloned dependencies path from clone_dep.sh